nithin001/react-catalogue/README.md

    * The skeleton of all the components are completed.
 Parts that are missing:
      * Calling the APIs
      * Tie all the pieces together

+## Tying everything together
+   * This is a part of commit "tying everything together" and I didn't write tests for this part.
+   * It got really messing in between.
+The untested parts of connected components were not glued together correctly in many places
+   * Overall there are a lot of pieces in this commit that should be added to tech debt.
+   * And if you rebase to this version, you should see a text based version of the app.